Stroke Effects and Recovery

 Who can help in your recovery after a stroke?

-A highly skilled team of Allied Health Professionals, including Occupational Therapists, Physiotherapists, Speech Pathologists, Dieticians and Social Workers can assist in your recovery progress after stroke.
+A highly skilled team of Allied Health Professionals, including Occupational Therapists, Physiotherapists, Speech Pathologists, Dietitians and Social Workers can assist in your recovery progress after stroke.

 Occupational Therapists (OTs) can assess your functional and cognitive abilities, and implement rehabilitative therapies, education, assistive aids and equipment, and/or home modifications to help you meet your goals for improved completion of daily living activities.
 Whether it be dressing or preparing meals, or accessing the community on your own, OTs will tailor interventions to help you achieve your personal goals.